A detailed introduction to the study of the Gospels, with exegesis of selected texts.

 - Learning Outcomes

-- Discuss critical issues associated with the study of each of the Gospels and one particular theme of significance for the study of each Gospel
+Critically analyse the critical issues associated with the study of each of the Gospels and one theme of significance for each of the Gospels

-- Assess the range of views concerning the genre and purpose of the Gospels
+Critically evaluate a range of views about the genre and purpose of the Gospels

-- Interpret selected texts using the methods of biblical interpretation
+Exegete selected texts demonstrating advanced skills using established methods of interpretation